prkedia81/football-league-management/README.md

 Player List in complete match changes:

 - [x] Player select combo box
-- [ ] In the players list, add the CRS ID along with it
+- [x] In the players list, add the CRS ID along with it
 - [ ] Add officials in red card, yellow card area
-- [ ] Add upload team from Excel in the squad match with Registration ID
+- [x] Change the way players are selected -> GOAL KEEPER, Captain In Player List
-- [ ] Change the way players are selected + CHANGE DB -> GOAL KEEPER, Captain In Player List
+- [ ] Update DB

 ## Reports to be Generated: